revolist/revogrid-docs/guide/cell/editor.md

 # Cell editor

-`RevoGrid` provides a way to define your own editors.
+`Revogrid` provides a way to define your own editors.
 Or you can use [predefined column types](./column.types.html).
 In order to do so you have to define your class with render method.

 ### Class format editor sample